testillano/h1mock/README.md

 - The piece of source code must not be indented on first level (definitions).

+- Files within your deployed `configmap` shall be accessible under directory path `/app/provision` (or just `provision` as `/app` is the mock image working directory).
+This is useful if you consider to load auxiliary files (json or any other format) from your mock source code implementation.

 More examples could be found at `./examples` directory.